Kyle Isbel Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.32 team ERA ranks 15th across all league pitching staffs.
+- The Orioles have a 4.40 team ERA that ranks 17th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).
+- The Orioles rank 16th in baseball in home runs given up (35 total, 1.2 per game).

-- Gibson (4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched) gets the start for the Orioles, his seventh of the season.
+- Rodriguez (1-0 with a 4.07 ERA and 34 strikeouts in 24 1/3 innings pitched) makes the start for the Orioles, his sixth of the season.

-- The right-hander's most recent time out was on Thursday against the Detroit Tigers, when he tossed 4 1/3 innings, surrendering three earned runs while giving up eight hits.
+- The right-hander last pitched on Saturday against the Detroit Tigers, when he went five scoreless innings while giving up two hits.

+- In five games this season, the 23-year-old has a 4.07 ERA and 12.6 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.